rockstor/rockstor-doc/features.rst

 * Create unlimited number of snapshots for a given share.

-* Toggle snapshot visibility to the end user via NFS.
+* Toggle snapshot visibility to the end user via NFS or Windows :ref:`Shadow Copy <windowsshadowcopy>`.

 * Rollback a share to one of it's snapshots.